Steak Salad Focaccia Pizza |

 Mary

 Don't forget that you can print this (or any) recipe using the "Print Friendly" button at the foot of each post.
-It's a great little feature that allows you to remove any pictures (or any text that isn't relevant to the recipe) before printing.
-That can save on ink and paper & in today's economy, who doesn't want to save a little cash when you can?!
+It's a great little feature that allows you to save any recipe as a PDF, email a recipe to yourself (or a friend) and remove any pictures (or any text that isn't relevant to the recipe) before printing!
+That can save on ink and paper.
+Who doesn't want to save a little cash when you can?!

 Oh my...my favorite yet!
 Love steak, love mushrooms, and I make homemade pizzas every week.
 This is the perfect combination!